 What causes nesting in pregnancy?

-A rise in your adrenaline or estrogen (the pregnancy hormone) levels in the later stages of pregnancy may be responsible for your need to sort out your “human nest”.
+A rise in your adrenaline or estrogen (the pregnancy hormone) levels in the later stages of pregnancy, helps with the boost in physical activity and energy levels and may be responsible for your need to sort out your “human nest”.

 Or it may be related to anxiety over having everything exactly right for your baby’s arrival.

-According to scientific research, nesting in pregnancy is a way for mamas-to-be to make sure their little ones are well protected when they are born.
+According to research, nesting in pregnancy is a way for mamas-to-be to make sure their babes are well-protected when they are born.
+[1]

 Preparing a safe space for birth and limiting contact with people are typical aspects of this (so if you’ve been feeling really anti-social recently, that could be why!).